Florida Golf Cart Laws (Rules for Safe Driving)

 Age Restrictions and Licensing Rules for Golf Cart Drivers in Florida

-Florida sets the bar at 14 years old for driving a golf cart, with plans to push this to 15.
+Florida sets the bar at 14 for driving a golf cart, with plans to raise it to 15.
 Unlike cars, you don't need a driver's license to steer a golf cart on designated paths.

 However, safety rules are strict—seat belts must be fastened if available on the vehicle.
 This ensures young drivers and their passengers stay safe while enjoying the ride.